sudoanand/groupwat.ch/README.md

 | videoSelector 				| ID of the input box for selecting the video file      						|    video-selector |
 | videoSrcElement				| ID of the "source" tag inside the "video" tag      							|    my-video-src |

+Check `example.html` for demo usage.

+#### Backend/Socket server configurations
+Backend for this project is the socket server written in `socket_server/server.php` and first few lines of the php code contain the settings for the server.

+    <?php
+    $host = '0.0.0.0'; //Generally, changing this is not necessary
+    $port = 12345; //Port on which the socket server will listen to the requests

+    $allowed_origins = ["*"]; //Set allowed origins here, by default host is able to connect to this server

+The demo server has the following allowed_origin setting:
+`$allowed_origins = ["*.groupwat.ch","*.anand.today"];`

 License
 ----